eugenewebdevs/workshops/workshops-2022/docker/exercises/3-compose/README.md

 In this directory run the following command

-`docker compse up`
+`docker compose up`

 This will start the services.

-You can acccess them just like before.
+You can access them just like before.

 At:
 `localhost:8080/hello`